Konosuke Matsushita's 250 Year Plan

 “Even scientists today say that the world is changing year by year.
 In addition, mankind’s living conditions are also changing moment by moment.
 We may think about such questions as how conditions on earth will have changed in 5,000 years, or how mankind’s way of life will have progressed, but we cannot possibly say ‘This is how it will be’ with any degree of accuracy.
 We can imagine so many various things.
 But it is the consideration of such questions that form one of our main interests in making this time capsule.”

 Konosuke Matsushita gave the following answer in a television interview during the Exposition: “It’s one of my dreams.
 We can only live in this day and age, but how will the person think who opens it [the capsule] at that time?
 In what way will they think about things?
 It interests me to think about that… As we’ve become materially and spiritually unbalanced these days, how will that play out 5,000 years from now?
 Will they be in an unbalanced state, or will they have progressed in an ideal way, finding the right balance for living with body and mind as one?
 I think it’s a real issue.
 That’s why I want to send a warning now that we cannot afford to be unbalanced 5,000 years in the future.
 To that end, I put in the PHP book ‘Michi wo Hiraku’ (Open the Way).”
 Konosuke Matsushita authored it in 1968.
 It is a collection of short essays offering a deep insight into the life of humanity.
 It has been widely received and sold nearly five million copies in Japan so far.
-An English translated version, Open the Way, was published in 2009.
+An English translated version, The Path, was published in 2018.

 After the exposition had finished, two time capsules containing the same items were buried 10 and 15 meters underneath Osaka Castle Park respectively.
 It was decided that one capsule would lay dormant for 5,000 years, while the other would first be opened in 30 years, and every 100 years thereafter.
 This would allow the cultural conditions of each century to be inspected.